Home Visit and One-One Training with Nij Vyas

-Asking any dog trainer or dog behaviour consultant to visit your home can be a big undertaking, both financially and in terms of commitment.
-We aim to provide a professional service with value for money and excellent support, both after visits and in between sessions.
+Asking any dog trainer or dog behavior consultant to visit your home for private dog training can be a significant undertaking, both financially and in terms of commitment.
+At Bertie Dog Training, we aim to provide a professional service with excellent value for money and unwavering support, both during and between sessions.

 Reasons for a Home Visit

 People always learn more on a one-one.
 The majority of dangerous, aggressive or problem dogs I work with, the owners rarely complain that their dogs do not know how to sit, walk to heel to lie down.
 Problems are not caused due to lack of obedience but rather a lack of respect for the owner.
 To put it another way the dogs have learned to take advantage of their owners.
 Problems are often worse in a dog training club situation therefore trying to talk to owners when the dog is out of control makes for a very difficult session for owners.
 Many problems stem from the home situation including bad lead pullers and so the home should be the major focus of the solution.

 I have worked with many owners who complain of dog-dog aggressive behaviour and in many cases the owners nervous behaviour has further fueled anxiety and protective behaviour in their dog.
 My sessions are geared toward building confidence, both with the owner and their dog.
 Please take a look at our reviews. <./reviews.php> Of course not every case is easy to resolve but my experience is that owners are rarely right in their evaluation of of the problem, which in itself becomes part of the problem.
 Dog training in home surroundings is the best way to start to tackle the problems described.